kushpatelj86/CPSC-362-Group-Project-Workout-Website-/README.md

 # FITFIX
-"Where you come to get your Fitness, Fixed"
+_"Where you come to get your Fitness, Fixed"_

+FitFix is a new type of all-inclusive fitness application that monitors your overall physical fitness.
+This web application calculates your BMI, generates workouts, and creates a healthy diet plan.
+This application achieves our goal of encouraging users to live an active and healthy lifestyle.

 ## OUR STACK
 - sqlite3